 Reductions are instead the opposite, molecules tend to lose the oxygen atom and to acquire an electron producing negative ions, or anions, these are the positive reactions which converts free radicals from the oxidative damage back to harmless molecules, these last ones are the anti-oxidants.

-Anti-oxidants are the molecules that protect the cells from the damage from free radicals, mainly toxins, calming down the inflammatory damage; there are number of antioxidants in nature, the most common are: sulfates, cysteine, glutathione, polyphenols, curcumin, vitamins, like A, C, E, minerals like zinc and selenium and more.
+Anti-oxidants are the molecules that protect the cells from the damage from free radicals, mainly toxins, calming down the inflammatory damage; there are number of antioxidants in nature, the most common are: flavonoids and polyphenols as in fruit and vegetables, sulfates, cysteine, glutathione, curcumin, vitamins, like A, C, E, minerals like zinc and selenium and more.

 To maintain a proper mitochondrial function, essential to many body’s function, is therefore necessary to reduce the amount of toxins and factors like stress, for example, and that can damage mitochondria, and to provide the appropriate nutrients as mainly anti-oxidants.
 Other risks factor for oxidative stress and free radical productions are toxins in general, cigarette smoking, pollution, radiations, and diet high in sugars and fats.